 DKK 7-10 million for younger researchers setting up their first own research team.
 The grants can be applied for once a year.
 The programme is announced once a year in open competition with a deadline in June.

 Up to DKK 40 million for experienced and internationally recognised researchers who will continue to be at the forefront of world-class research.
-The programme is announced every two years in open competition with a deadline in September.
-The next application deadline is September 2020.
+The programme is announced every two years in open competition.
+The next application deadline is 2 September 2020.

 The unorthodox idea